HomeGuidesAPI ReferenceChangelog

 Once you have selected the correct tariff from the list, you can set the masterTariffId property on an account just like we did for lseId earlier.
 Let's assume that our customer is on RES-1:

-PUT /rest/v1/accounts/pid/how-to-select-utility-01/properties
+PUT /rest/v1/accounts/pid/how-to-select-the-right-utility/properties

 {